MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-defender-for-servers.md

 author: dcurwin
 ms.author: dacurwin
 ---
-# Plan your Defender for Servers deployment
+# Plan Defender for Servers deployment

-The Defender for Servers plan in Microsoft Defender for Cloud reduces security risk and exposure for machines in your organization by providing actionable recommendations to improve and remediate security posture.
+The Defender for Servers plan in Microsoft Defender for Cloud reduces security risk by providing actionable recommendations to improve and remediate machine security posture.
 Defender for Servers also helps to protect machines against real-time security threats and attacks.

 This guide helps you design and plan an effective Defender for Servers deployment.